thomas-haslwanter/statsintro/rst/statsDistributions.rst

    probability for the variable appearing in a certain interval, you have to *integrate* the PDF over that range.

+   Example: What is the chance that a man is between 160 and 165 cm tall?

--  *Cumulative distribution function (CDF)*: gives the probability of obtaining a value smaller than the given value
+-  *Cumulative distribution function (CDF)*: gives the probability of obtaining a value smaller than the given value.

+   Example: What is the chance that a man is less than 165 cm tall?

--  *Survival function (SF) = 1-CDF*: gives the probability of obtaining a value larger than the given value.
+-  *Survival function (SF)*: 1-CDF: gives the probability of obtaining a value larger than the given value.
 It can also be interpreted as the proportion of data "surviving" above a certain value.

+   Example: What is the chance that a man is larger than 165 cm?

 -  *Percentile point function (PPF)*: the inverse of the CDF.
 Answers the question "Given a certain probability, what is the corresponding value for the CDF?"

+   Example: Given that I am looking for a man who is smaller than 95% of all other men, what size does the subject have to be?

 -  *Inverse survival function (ISF)*: the name says it all.

+   Example: Given that I am looking for a man who is larger than 95% of all other men, what size does the subject have to be?

 .. _fig-DistributionFunctions:

 .. figure:: ../Images/DistributionFunctions.png
-    :scale: 75 %
+    :scale: 33 %

-    Distribution Functions

     Utility functions for continuous distributions, here for the normal distribution.

 Distribution Center
 ~~~~~~~~~~~~~~~~~~~~~

+When we have a datasample from a distribution, we can characterize the
+center of the distribution with different parameters:

 Mean
 ^^^^^^